-Creative enterprises and entrepreneurs are rooted in the cultural traditions of North Carolina and have always contributed to North Carolina's strong creative economy.
-Combined with an arts infrastructure that stretches across the state into all 100 counties, the arts in North Carolina create jobs, generate tax revenues, create products, consumer spending and cultural tourism.
+Creative enterprises and entrepreneurs are rooted in the cultural traditions of North Carolina and have always contributed to the state's strong creative economy.
+Combined with an arts infrastructure that stretches across N.C. into all 100 counties, the arts in North Carolina create jobs, generate tax revenues, create products, encourage consumer spending and cultural tourism.

-Workforce contributions — North Carolina's creative industries are responsible for more than 340,000 jobs, over 6 percent of North Carolina’s workforce.
-These jobs generate $14 billion in earnings.
+Workforce contributions — North Carolina's creative industries are responsible for more than 417,000 jobs, 7.2 percent of North Carolina’s workforce.
+These jobs generate $18 billion in wages, salaries and benefits.

 Tourism — Arts travelers spend more money and stay longer.